 What About Cardio?

 Before you start to do a bunch of cardio workouts on the treadmill or a million different CrossFit WOD’s, challenge yourself to lift as much weight as possible, with sound form.
 If you are not breathing hard for a minute or two after a set of heavy deadlifts, push press or front squats, again, you did it wrong.

 The Farmer’s walks, overhead carries, sled crawl, and sled push, should be enough conditioning work for you to stay a fire breather and lean for the summer.
 But, as I stated above, stay active on your off-days and if you need to get a good sweat, you can perform a short Met Con workout on your off-days 1-2 days per week, but nothing more.

 Warm-up and Cool-down

 This can be done a variety of ways.
 Unless you have a lot of corrective exercise work to do, you can keep your warm-up pretty simple.
-Here is what I do almost each day now.
+Here is what I do almost every day now.

 - Foam Roll and Lacrosse ball 2 areas each